soenkehahn/rc-loops/README.md

 # rc-loops

 This is a for fun project where RCers can explore audio programming using [`looper`](https://github.com/soenkehahn/looper). `looper` is a tool that'll play back short (or longer) audio snippets in a loop.
 The little snippets are going to be created by scripts in this repo that we can write together.
-Here's how it works:

 ## feedback